.png)

 She lifted her hand as she spotted who he assumed was this Camma she’d mentioned.
 “Found her.
 Camma’s headed this way.
 And don’t worry, Danae and I aren’t going to crash your date.
 We were just dropping her off and agreed to stay until she found you.
 We’ll be out of your hair shortly.”

-Turning to actually get a better look at his rescuer, he forced a smile.
+Once the woman was out of earshot, he turned to get a better look at his rescuer.
 While she was beautiful in a blonde Viking goddess way, she wasn’t at all his type.
 And it wasn’t because she was at least an inch taller than him.
 No, this woman had a forcefield of tightly coiled energy surrounding her, giving him the impression of contained violence simmering just under the surface.
 He imagined he could see the image of a mythical Valkyrie superimposing her current form.
-Somehow, he couldn’t see her being content to sit and enjoy his sedentary hobbies with him.
+The way she moved screamed training in more than one martial art.
+Though something told him he'd enjoy meeting her in the ring, he couldn’t see her being content to sit and enjoy his other, more sedentary hobbies with him.

 As if she could read his mind, she smirked.
 “We don’t suit.
-I’d chew you up and spit you out, then make you question your man card.
+I’d chew you up and spit you out.
 And it would have nothing to do with the fact that you smell like sugar and oranges.
 You’d start some deep-thinking type conversations with me, which I would find annoying because it’d totally make me feel intellectually inferior.
 We’d end up hating each other within a week.”

-Telling himself that he needed to stop eating his favorite candy quite so often if someone could smell it on him, he lifted the collar of his shirt and sniffed, then looked up when he didn’t detect anything but his cologne.
+Telling himself that he needed to stop eating his favorite candy quite so often if someone could smell it on him, he lifted an eyebrow.
 “You’re a bit of a brat, aren’t you?”

 “Well, you did come to the aide of some strange man you don’t know.
 I could be some type of serial rapist.
 Or a psychopath that fixates on rebellious looking blondes.”
 His smirk grew into a full grin.
 “If I were your older brother, I’d definitely have a lecture or two to share with you about such thoughtless behavior.”